Ceasar/Encyclopedia/src/Rhetoric.rst

 Rhetoric studies the form of communication rather than the content.

+Rhetoric is one of the core subjects in the trivium_.

 Rhetoric is the counterpart of dialectic.
 All men make use of both for all men attempt to discuss statement and maintain them, to defend themselves and attack others.
 Ordinary men do so ad-hoc, but it possible to study formally.